speechki-book/speechki-open-api/hermes/index.md

 # Hermes

-Hermes is a service providing integration with Speechki CRM and giving opportunity to create orders (books) over REST API.
+Hermes is a service providing integration with Speechki CRM to create orders (books) over REST API.

 At the moment we don't have a sandbox, so all the integration tests will be made in production environment.

 ## Requirements

-To work with the API you need:
+To work with the API you will need:
-- a **Customer** in Speechki CRM;
+- a Customer in Speechki CRM;
 - a Customer token to call Hermes REST API;
-- Prepare an endpoint for WebHook which will be receiving requests from our side.
+- an endpoint for WebHook which will be receiving requests from our side.

 ## Customer Token